hsienhsinlee/ws2-defenders/Preparing Defenders of AI Systems - Review of Frameworks and Identification of Gaps.md

 ### 1.3.
 How to use this document

-This paper provides a comprehensive review and analysis of major frameworks used to secure AI systems, with a focus on helping defenders address cybersecurity challenges specific to AI.
 To get maximum value from this resource:

 #### 1.3.1.
 Understanding the Structure

-* Begin with Section 1, which provides context on the changing attack surface with AI adoption and outlines key changes needed for defenders
+* Begin with Section 1, which provides context on the changing attack surface with AI adoption and outlines key defense mechanims.
+It brings the key points from the various frameworks and also outlines the gaps.
-* Review Section 2's detailed analysis of each major framework (NIST, MITRE, CISA, etc.)
+* Review Section 2's for detailed analysis of each major framework (NIST, MITRE, CISA, etc.)
-* Use Section 3's takeaways and conclusions to understand how these frameworks complement each other

 #### 1.3.2.
 Practical Application